SimaoNunes/DPAS/README.md

 - -9 -> ErrorWrittingFile
 - -10 -> TooMuchAnnouncements

+(Exception from endpoint to app)

+- -11 -> NonceTimeout
+- -12 -> OperationTimeout
+- -13 -> Freshness
+- -14 -> Integrity
 ## How to test

 To test our system and simulate possible attacks, we provided a set of tests inside the Client's module.